⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 United Microelectronics Corporation (UMC)

-Taiwanese pure-play foundry specializing in more mature and specialty process technologies for diverse applications.
+A Taiwanese semiconductor foundry specializing in mature and specialty process technologies, serving a diverse range of applications.

-Market Share - Global Semiconductor Foundry Market (Q2 2025)
+Market Share - Global Semiconductor Foundry Market 2026

 TSMC